zwjat/bentopdf/README.md

 ## 🌍 Translations

-BentoPDF is available in multiple languages:
+pdfup is available in multiple languages:

 | Language | Status |
 |----------|--------|